qile2000/LAMDA-TALENT/readme.md

 - **[ProtoGate](https://arxiv.org/abs/2306.12330)**: A prototype-based model for feature selection in HDLSS biomedical data that adapts global and local feature selection to enhance prediction accuracy and interpretability, addressing co-adaptation issues through a non-parametric prototype-based mechanism.
 - **[RealMLP](https://arxiv.org/abs/2407.04491)**: An improved multilayer perceptron (MLP).
 - **[MLP_PLR](https://arxiv.org/abs/2203.05556)**: An improved multilayer perceptron (MLP), which utilizes periodic activations.
+- **[Excelformer](https://arxiv.org/abs/2301.02819)**: A deep learning model for tabular data prediction, featuring a semi-permeable attention module to address rotational invariance, tailored data augmentation, and an attentive feedforward network, making it a reliable solution across diverse datasets.

 ## ☄️ How to Use TALENT